 Dynamic VS Static IP Conclusion

 In today’s digital world, IP addresses are like house addresses in the city of the internet.
 They help devices find each other, establish connections, and transfer data.
-There are two main types of IP addresses: dynamic and static, and there are important differences between them that are worth understanding, especially if you want to ensure stable and secure network performance.
+There are two main types of IP addresses: dynamic and static, and there are important differences between them.

 A dynamic IP address changes over time, like a hotel room that is rented temporarily.
 This is convenient for everyday activities such as web browsing, watching videos, or communicating.
 In addition, such addresses are usually cheaper and increase the level of security, because they change often.